seamusabshere/upsert/README.md

 Using the [mysql2](https://rubygems.org/gems/mysql2) driver.

-    Upsert.new Mysql2::Connection.new([...]), :pets
+    upsert = Upsert.new(Mysql2::Connection.new(:username => 'root', :password => 'password', :database => 'upsert_test'), :pets)

 #### Speed

-From the tests:
+From the tests (updated 9/21/12):

-    Upsert was 77% faster than find + new/set/save
+    Upsert was 88% faster than find + new/set/save
-    Upsert was 58% faster than create + rescue/find/update
+    Upsert was 90% faster than create + rescue/find/update
-    Upsert was 80% faster than find_or_create + update_attributes
+    Upsert was 90% faster than find_or_create + update_attributes
-    Upsert was 39% faster than faking upserts with activerecord-import
+    Upsert was 60% faster than faking upserts with activerecord-import

 #### SQL MERGE trick